hugeandbulk/Juju/README.md

 # Jùjú, Inc.
-Jùjú, 100 music / songs with a pen drive; along with artistic tshirts.
+Jùjú (जूजू), 100 music / songs with a pen drive; along with artistic tshirts.